VisualAlgorithmsSamples/neuro-sdk/Unity/USAGE.md

 ### Adding a Context

-If you want to add a context message to an action window, you can use the method `void ActionWindow.SetContext(string message, bool silent)`.
+If you want to add a context message to an action window, you can use the method `ActionWindow ActionWindow.SetContext(string message, bool silent)`.
 This will send the context message when the window is registered.
 Use this to pass in state relevant to the available actions.

 ### Forcing

-If you want the action window to be forced (i.e. Neuro must perform an action as soon as she can), you can use one of the methods `void ActionWindow.SetForce(...)`.
+If you want the action window to be forced (i.e. Neuro must perform an action as soon as she can), you can use one of the methods `ActionWindow ActionWindow.SetForce(...)`.
 This allows you to pass in various parameters that dictate when the action force for the window should be sent.

 ### Ending

-If you want the action window to end programmatically, you can call one of the `void ActionWindow.SetEnd(...)` methods to describe when that should happen.
+If you want the action window to end programmatically, you can call one of the `ActionWindow ActionWindow.SetEnd(...)` methods to describe when that should happen.

 When an action window is ended, all of the actions that were registered with it are unregistered automatically.